 Start the experience by hopping on tram 1 at Schwedenplatz.
 Be sure to grab a window seat as you set off around the Ringstrasse.
 Along the way, you’ll pass such sights as Parlament, Maria-Therisien-Platz, and the State Opera.
 The views are great, and the ride is a great way to see the city.

 One of the coolest things to do in Vienna is visiting Wurstelprater (often referred to as Prater), the oldest amusement park in the world.

 The park offers a wide selection of attractions, from roller coasters and bumper cars to ghost trains and a Madame Tussauds waxworks cabinet.
 It is also home to the iconic Wiener Reisenrad, a 212ft tall Ferris wheel.
 The 120-year-old wheel is one of the city’s most iconic tourist attractions and was once the tallest of its kind in the world.

-The park is free to enter, with each attraction charging their own fee.
-It is also open until 1 am each evening, and at night it comes to life in a swirl of dazzling, colorful lights.
+The park is free to enter, with each attraction charging its own fee.
+It is also open until 1 am each day, and at night it comes to life in a swirl of dazzling, colourful lights.

 #5 – The Hofburg

-Up until 1918, this extravagant palace was the political center of the monarchy and was once the principal imperial palace of the Habsburg dynasty royals.
-Today it is the home and workplace of Austria’s president and is open visitors
+Up until 1918, this extravagant palace was the political centre of the monarchy and was once the principal imperial palace of the Habsburg dynasty royals.
+Today it is the home and workplace of Austria’s president and is open to visitors.

-The palace dates back to the 13th century and is exceptionally extravagant.
+The palace dates back to the 13th century and is incredibly extravagant… or maybe a bit extra!
 Touring the palace is a fascinating experience for those interested in history.
-Visitors can marvel at the Imperial Silver Collection and explore the life of Empress Elisabeth at the Sisi museum.
+Visitors can marvel at the Imperial Silver Collection and explore the life of Empress Elisabeth at the Sisi Museum.

 #6 – Tiergarten Schönbrunn